webui-dev/webui/README.md

 ```

 ## Build from source - Windows
-- [ ! ] Boost 1.74 already embedded with this repository, no action needed.
+- [ ! ] Boost for Windows is already embedded with this repository, no action needed.
 - Windows SDK 10x.
 You can download it from http://microsoft.com
-- Microsoft Visual Studio build tools. basically goto Start -> Visual Studio 20xx -> Native Tools Command Prompt.
+- Microsoft Visual Studio build tools 2019. basically goto Start -> Visual Studio 2019 -> Native Tools Command Prompt.
-- CMake +3.1.0.
+- CMake +3.15.0.
 You can download it from https://cmake.org/download

-### Using MSVC (Recommended)
+### Using MSVC (2019 is recommended)
 ```sh
 git clone https://github.com/alifcommunity/webui.git
 cd webui